TransparentHealth/h-scim/README.md

 This is a DRAFT and is published here for pubic comment.
 This provides an alternative to FHIR as a way to represent provider networks.
 H-SCIM specially includes non-provider persons such as office staff.

 SCIM stands for the "System for Cross-domain Identity Management".
-The SCIM  protocol can be is published by IETF and can be found here: https://datatracker.ietf.org/doc/html/rfc7644
+The SCIM protocol is published by IETF and can be found here: https://datatracker.ietf.org/doc/html/rfc7644

 SCIM uses a JSON as its data model.
 H-SCIM is a profile that adds a few additional fields to facilitate US-based healthcare commerce.
 It doesn't change the SCIM protocol or fields.
 It only add some data elements.
 Additional information stored in H-SCIM includes: